 Revised our processes for identifying potential suppliers to the institute and ensured that there is clear guidance to all those who engage suppliers regarding modern slavery.

-Continue to improve awareness of staff of the Modern Slavery Act and its impact on businesses, supported by an eLearning suite from LUPC which will be available on our Intranet’s purchasing pages:
+Continue to improve awareness of staff of the Modern Slavery Act and its impact on businesses, supported by an eLearning suite from LUPC, available on our Intranet’s purchasing pages:

 Ensure that any new suppliers are compliant with the Modern Slavery Act and where applicable collate this information for reference;